 Over the course of time, a corporation may find the original structure no longer suits its present needs.
 Every state provides rules under which a corporation may enter into transactions that will result in changes in its structure, such as consolidations, share exchanges, conversions, certain amendments and asset sales, and dissolution.

-While the day-to-day running of the corporation rests with the officers and the strategic direction is the purview of the directors, shareholders have a say in any structural changes within a corporation affect their ownership rights.
+While the day-to-day running of the corporation rests with the officers and the strategic direction is the purview of the directors, shareholders have a say in any structural changes within a corporation that affect their ownership rights.
 These extraordinary corporate activities are all regulated by special statutory procedures.
 For example, shareholder approval may be required, documents may have to be filed with the state, and dissenters’ rights may have to be granted.

 Mergers, consolidations, and share exchanges combine corporations and business organizations